amsgrffn/Inky/README.md

 ## Development guide

-The Starter theme provides a first-class development experience out of the box.
+The Inky/Starter theme provides a first-class development experience out of the box.

 &nbsp;